Amber-E-Moseri/BLW-DASHBOARD2/README.md

 ## Hosting

+Currently deployed on **Vercel** at [blwcandash.vercel.app](https://blwcandash.vercel.app/).

-The file can be hosted anywhere that serves static HTML:
+The file can also be hosted anywhere that serves static HTML:

-- Netlify (drag-and-drop deploy)
+- Vercel (current)

 No build step, no npm, no dependencies to install.